maguialiaga/maguialiaga/README.md

 - Find a job that relates to me and my design aspirations.

--Teamwork – learn to connect and work with others to achieve a set task.
+- Teamwork – learn to connect and work with others to achieve a set task.
 Meet new people with whom i can learn and share all experiences and skills with.

 - ❓ Ask me about anything related to PERN stack and related technologies

 - 😜 Fun fact: I ❤️ 🐶s & traveling to new places